richburroughs/jenkins/README.md

-Testing requires Vagrant.
-To install it with Homebrew:
+The included Vagrant environment can be used for testing.
+To install Vagrant with Homebrew:

 ```
 brew install vagrant